What is Roku?

 Sky

-Sky Group Limited is a leading European media and telecommunications conglomerate offering direct-broadcast satellite television, streaming services, broadband, and telephony, renowned for its original content and innovative technology solutions.
+Sky Group Limited is a European media and telecommunications conglomerate offering satellite television, streaming, broadband, and telephony, recognized for its original content and innovative technology.

 What's next for Roku?